When We Fight, We Fight To Win

 When an 18-wheeler accident occurs, several parties get involved, including the driver’s trucking company and its insurance company.
 The trucking company and insurance adjuster and their legal counsel tend to do everything in their power to protect their own interests, not yours.
 They are on the scene quickly to collect whatever evidence they can, including anything that might show your contribution to the accident.

-However, an attorney who is well-versed in this area of law will know how to fight back.
-Our attorneys at Power Rogers have the knowledge and experience to protect your rights and fight for the level of financial compensation you deserve by using:
+However, an attorney who is well versed in this area of law will know how to fight back.
+Our lawyers at Power Rogers have the knowledge and experience to protect your rights and fight for the level of financial compensation you deserve by using:

 • Police reports and photo evidence